tea7010/MyLearning/english/writing.md

 * I realized that Walking at night is pleasant especially when I have been drunken.
 Lots of things you don't know much could be seen when you walk without any purpose.
 Also, it should help reduce a bit of calories I took when I drink, which makes me reduce a bit of guilty when I eat too much.
 * I’ve realized that walking at night is especially pleasant when I’ve had a few drinks.
 When you walk without a specific purpose, you notice things you might usually overlook.
 Plus, it helps burn a few of the extra calories from drinking, which eases some of the guilt when I overindulge.

+* I am still underestimate the work time of me.
+Tasks I imagine easy to do takes almost double as I thought, which makes me drive me nuts due to the gap of the fact.
+* I still tend to underestimate the time my work will take.
+Tasks I expect to be easy often take almost twice as long as I’d imagined, which drives me nuts because of the gap between my expectations and reality.”